-- B. A candidate's committee may not claim the expenses listed below as services for a constituent under Minnesota Statutes section 10A.01, subdivision 26, paragraph (6). - The cost of food or beverages consumed by a constituent during a meeting with the office holder; and - The cost of a communication to constituents that advocates for the re-election of the office holder, solicits campaign contributions to the candidate or a political party, or advocates for or against the election of candidates of a political party. - Subp.
+B. A candidate's committee may not claim the expenses listed below as services for a constituent under Minnesota Statutes section 10A.01, subdivision 26, paragraph (6).

+- 1. The cost of food or beverages consumed by a constituent during a meeting with the office holder; or - 2.
+The cost of a communication to constituents that advocates for the re-election of the office holder, solicits campaign contributions to the candidate or a political party, or advocates for or against the election of candidates of a political party.

+Subp.
 5. Food and beverages while campaigning.
-A candidate's committee may not claim the expenses listed below as payments for food and beverages consumed by a candidate or volunteers while they are engaged in campaign activities under Minnesota Statutes section 10A.01, subdivision 26, paragraph (7). - A. The cost of food and beverages consumed by the candidate or volunteers when the candidate or volunteers are distributing communications that qualify as a service to a constituent under Minnesota Statutes section 10A.01, subdivision 26, paragraph (6); and - B. The cost of food and beverages consumed by the candidate and volunteers when the candidate and volunteers are campaigning outside of the candidate's district. - Subp.
+A candidate's committee may not claim the expenses listed below as payments for food and beverages consumed by a candidate or volunteers while they are engaged in campaign activities under Minnesota Statutes section 10A.01, subdivision 26, paragraph (7).

+A. The cost of food and beverages consumed by the candidate or volunteers when the candidate or volunteers are distributing communications that qualify as a service to a constituent under Minnesota Statutes section 10A.01, subdivision 26, paragraph (6); or

+B. The cost of food and beverages consumed by the candidate and volunteers when the candidate and volunteers are campaigning outside of the candidate's district.

+Subp.
 6. Food and beverages; legislative duties.
 A candidate's committee may not claim the expense of food and beverages consumed by individuals other than the legislator at a reception or meeting as a noncampaign disbursement under Minnesota Statutes section 10A.01, subdivision 26, paragraph (8).

-Commented [PJ(8]: Subparts 4 through 7 are intended to clarify confusion about which expenses may be claimed, and may not be claimed, under the different noncampaign disbursement categories.

-Subpart 4 codifies Advisory Opinions 248, 307, and 378 and enforcement decisions issued by the Board.

-Commented [PJ(9]: Subparts 5 and 6 codify enforcement decisions issued by the Board.